dwave-examples/qboost/README.md

 ### Blobs data set

 This is a simple synthetically generated data set for illustrative purposes.
-It is based on the scikit-learn function `sklearn.datasets.make_blobs`.
-It generates a data set for classification with an arbitrary number of features, samples, and informative features.
+It is based on the scikit-learn function `sklearn.datasets.make_blobs`, which generates a data set for classification with an arbitrary number of features, samples, and informative features.
 The features are randomly generated from Gaussian distributions.
-For each informative feature, the mean value differs between the two target classes, while the non-informative features are sampled from the same probability distribution in each class.
+For each informative feature, the mean value of the feature differs between the two target classes, while the non-informative features are sampled from the same probability distribution in each class.

 Each run of the demo will randomly generate the data set and split it into training, validation, and test sets.
 The validation set is used to determine the best value of the regularization parameter using a simple parameter sweep.
-The results of the demo will print the indices of the actual informative features, the features that are selected by QBoost, and the accuracy of the resulting ensemble classifier on the test set.
+The results of the demo will print the indices of the informative features, the features that are selected by QBoost, and the accuracy of the resulting ensemble classifier on the test set.

 The values of the number of samples, number of features, and number of informative features can be controlled using command line arguments, as